tranvietphuoc/nvim/README.md

 ```

 ### Nodejs and npm
-There're a lot of plugins that use external packages (like language server protocol,...).
+There're a lot of plugins that use external packages (like language server protocol,...) of Neovim.
 And we need to install [Nodejs and npm via download](https://nodejs.org/en/download/)
 [or via package manager](https://nodejs.org/en/download/package-manager/).

-Nvim Nodejs client is also needed:
+`neovim` Nodejs client is also needed:
 ```
 npm install -g neovim
 ```